DiscordScala/discocat/README.md

 Discocat is a Scala library that provides access to Discord's API built around [cats](https://typelevel.org/cats/) and [fs2](https://fs2.io/).
 It is under the LGPL v3.

-## What does this license mean for me?
+## What this license means for you

 It means:
   - When making changes to this library, they have to be made completely public.
   - When making a bot, either:
     - The bot's source must be made completely public.
     - The bot must be able to display its usage of this library.

-## Examples:
+## Examples

 All examples are written in terms of `IOApp` and `program[F[_]]`.
 These implicits are needed:
   - `AsynchronousChannelGroup`
   - `ConcurrentEffect[F]`
   - `ContextShift[F]`
   - `Timer[F]`

-### Ping!
+### Ping

 A simple `!ping` -> `Pong` bot: